 What is web hosting?

-Web hosting is space on a server (usually called a ‘web server’) which you rent from another company.
-You can upload files, folders, databases and programs to that space, if you wish.
+Web hosting refers to space on a server (usually called a 'web server') which you rent from another company.
+You can upload files, folders, databases and software to that space, if you wish.

-That server isn’t located on your premises.
-It’s usually kept safely with lots of other servers in a special building called a data centre.
-And it’s permanently connected to the internet, so you can log in and access your data from anywhere, at any time.
+This type of server isn't located on your premises.
+It's usually kept safely alongside lots of other servers in a special building called a data centre.
+And it's permanently connected to the internet, so you can login and access your data from anywhere, at any time.

 It's easiest to think of web hosting as computing capacity on the internet which you rent.
 Any files or information you load into that space can then be accessed online.

 Web hosting is 'always on, always connected', which means it's most often used to publish a website.
 Once you've uploaded your website files to your hosting service, and installed the appropriate web publishing package, the resulting website can be viewed by anyone else who's online.